 How to Create Non Intrusive Mobile Banners?

-Google has recently announced a change in its plan for Mobile Users.
+Google has recently announced a new change in its plan for Mobile Users.
 According to this new plan, it will actively discourage intrusive pop-ups on mobile phones.
-Helping users easily access content on mobile.
+The article published by Google has clearly mentioned about the things you should avoid while making your content accessible on mobile.

 Intrusive mobile banners, What do we mean by that?